Anri-Lombard/AIEngineering/Chapter 1/PlanningAIApplications.md

 Critical or complementary

-- AI reliability directly porportional to how critical it is to the application Reactive vs Proactive
+- AI reliability directly proportional to how critical it is to the application Reactive vs Proactive
 - Reactive: AI is used to react to user input
   - Need to be fast and accurate most of the time